-Enhancing walkability initiatives to make communities more walkable based on lessons learned from the COVID-19 pandemic and the racial justice movement; promoting mobility, cohesion, access to jobs and services, and transit ridership in Chicago's equitable transit-oriented development policy.
+Enhanced walkability initiatives to make communities more walkable based on lessons learned from the COVID-19 pandemic and the racial justice movement; promoted mobility, cohesion, access to jobs and services, and transit ridership in Chicago's comprehensive plan and equitable transit-oriented development policy.

-Seven community-based partner organizations in Chicago are leading two-year walkability initiatives to make communities more walkable by improving community infrastructure and promoting streets with safe pathways, green spaces, and places to walk and bike in the half-mile radius around seven public transit stations.
-Supported by the City of Chicago Department of Public Health, this work is being coordinated by the Public Health Institute of Metropolitan Chicago (PHIMC) in partnership with Elevated Chicago, a collaborative that uses the built environment near transit hubs to promote opportunity, equitable development, and community connection.
-The first year of these initiatives ended in 2019, and Black and Latinx residents in these historically disinvested-in and rapidly gentrifying communities are facing new challenges to walkability, mobility and health equity resulting from COVID-19 pandemic, economic instability, over-policing, and physical damage from post-protest looting.
-Elevated Chicago will collaborate with PHIMC and the Institute for Housing Studies (IHS) at DePaul University to enhance current initiatives to make communities more walkable and respond to lessons learned in 2020.
-Black and Latinx residents in the dramatically affected South Side and West Side will reassess how walkable their communities are.
+Six community-based partner organizations in Chicago led two-year walkability initiatives in 2019 and 2020 to make communities more walkable by improving community infrastructure and promoting streets with safe pathways, green spaces, and places to walk and bike in the half-mile radius around seven public transit stations.
+Supported by the City of Chicago Department of Public Health, this work was coordinated by the Public Health Institute of Metropolitan Chicago (PHIMC) in partnership with Elevated Chicago, a collaborative that leverages the built environment near transit hubs to promote opportunity, equitable development, and community connection.